Ibrahim-2003/MyTourney/notes.md

     //Not essential for MVP
     -> Work on making bracket screen
+    -> Add password length and character requirements -> Add errors to the forms to catch any impossible birthdates, too many max participants, too low or too high entry fee, etc.
     -> Work on making the site responsive on desktop and tablets -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys